 Penal Code lists other aggravating circumstances that elevate a Penal Code 25850 PC to a felony.
 These aggravating circumstances are the following:

-- Defendant had previous convictions for a felony or any other gun offense
+- The defendant had previous convictions for a felony or any other gun offense

-- Defendant had reason to believe that the gun he owned was stolen
+- The defendant had reason to believe that the gun he owned was stolen

 - Defendant unlawfully possessed the firearm or was otherwise prohibited to own it

-- Defendant was an active participant in a criminal street gang.
+- The defendant was an active participant in a criminal street gang.

-Penalties for Felony Penal Code 25850 are as follows:
+Penalties for felony Penal Code 25850 conviction include:

 Prior Firearm Convictions Enhancement

-Defendant must also serve a minimum of three months in county jail if he has prior conviction for shooting at an inhabited dwelling house or car (PC 246), assault with a deadly weapon (PC 254) and brandishing a weapon (PC 417).
+The defendant must also serve a minimum of three months in county jail if he has a prior conviction for shooting at an inhabited dwelling house or car (PC 246), assault with a deadly weapon (PC 254), and brandishing a weapon (PC 417).

 Penal Code 25850 Defense Lawyer